-Getting around in Montreal is relatively straightforward thanks to the city’s excellent public transport system.
-Expats who live in the city centre or the surrounding areas and suburbs needn't worry about having a car.
+Getting around in Montreal is relatively straightforward, thanks to the city’s excellent public transport system.
+If you live in the city centre or the surrounding areas and suburbs, you needn’t worry about having a car.

-Be that as it may, a vehicle may be a worthwhile purchase for those with tots or those looking to explore the greater Quebec area.
-Expats who choose to drive will find Montreal’s roads to be of exceptional quality, although heavy traffic and snowy conditions in winter can be problematic.
+Be that as it may, a vehicle may be worthwhile if you have young children or want to explore the greater Quebec area.
+If you choose to drive, you’ll find Montreal’s roads to be of exceptional quality, although heavy traffic and snowy conditions in winter can be problematic.
+Frequent snowfalls and icy roads can lead to hazardous driving conditions.
+Fortunately, the city conducts extensive snow removal, but this can lead to temporary road closures and detours.

 Public transport in Montreal

-Public transit in Montreal is clean, safe and the most efficient way to move around the city.
+Public transport in Montreal is clean, safe, and the most efficient way to move around the city.
 Montreal has an extensive bus and metro system, with regional trains available for intercity travel.
-Public transport in Montreal is run by the Société de transport de Montréal (STM).
+The Société de Transport de Montréal (STM) operates the city's public transport system.

-The metro can be accessed conveniently via Montreal's Underground Pedestrian Network and is the most popular and extensive mode of transport in the city.
-Its four lines are easily identifiable by colour, while there are maps available at all metro stations.
+You can access the metro conveniently via Montreal’s Underground Pedestrian Network, the most popular and extensive mode of transport in the city.
+Its four lines are easily identifiable by colour, and maps are available at all metro stations.
+Services run from 5.30am to 12.30am on weekdays and extend to 1am on weekends.

 Taxis in Montreal

-Taxis in Montreal are readily available, and can be called in advance, hailed off the street or found at taxi ranks across the city.
+Taxis in Montreal are readily available, and you can call them in advance, hail them off the street, or find them at taxi ranks across the city.
 Cabs in Montreal differ in appearance depending on the companies they represent, but they should always be clearly marked.
-Some taxi companies only operate in central Montreal, so expats should ask their local friends or colleagues about the services operational in their area.
+The recent deregulation of the taxi industry has integrated ride-hailing services like Uber into provincial regulations, making it easier to get around.
+All qualified taxis are equipped with geolocation devices for passenger safety.

 Driving in Montreal

-Expats who choose to drive in Montreal will have to deal with the traffic congestion characteristic of most big cities.
-Those commuting from the suburbs off the main island bear the brunt of most of the terrible congestion.
-A car trip from the western part of the island to downtown takes about 45 minutes on a good day, but can be as long as 90 minutes during rush hour.
+If you choose to drive in Montreal, you’ll have to deal with the traffic congestion characteristic of most big cities.
+If you’re commuting from the suburbs off the main island, you’ll bear the brunt of most of the terrible congestion.
+A car trip from the western part of the island to Downtown takes about 45 minutes on a good day but can be as long as 90 minutes during rush hour.

-Non-residents can use their existing driving licences in Quebec for six consecutive months.
-During this period, they must either fill out an application for a Quebec licence or exchange their current foreign licence.
-Depending on where an expat obtained their licence, they may have to take a driving test.
-Driving licences from Western Europe, Canada, and America are eligible for a simple exchange.
+Non-residents can use their existing driver’s licences in Quebec for six months.
+During this period, you must either fill out an application for a Quebec licence or exchange your current foreign licence.
+Depending on where you obtained your licence, you may have to take a driving test.
+Driver’s licences from Western Europe, Canada, and America are eligible for a simple exchange.

 Cycling in Montreal

-The city also has a bicycle rental programme called BIXI Montréal.
-Expats can rent a bike using an app or at automated pay stations using their OPUS or credit cards.
-Those who intend to use this service regularly should consider purchasing a weekly, monthly or annual pass.
+The city also has a bicycle rental programme called BIXI, which is available from April to November, providing an eco-friendly option for short-term travel.
+You can rent a bike using an app or at automated pay stations using your OPUS or credit cards.
+If you intend to use this service regularly, you should consider purchasing a weekly, monthly, or annual pass.

 Walking in Montreal

 Walking is another eco-friendly and healthy way to move around Montreal.
-The Montreal Underground Pedestrian Network is a great way to explore the city, especially during the bitter winters.
-This network, commonly referred to as Underground City, spans 20 miles (32km) and is lined with shops and restaurants.
+The Montreal Underground Pedestrian Network, also known as RÉSO or the Underground City, is a great way to explore the city, especially during the bitter winters.
+This network spans over 20 miles (32km) and is lined with shops and restaurants, providing shelter and convenience during inclement weather.

 Expat Health Insurance